"The Second Judge"

 This is similar to how you can tell the difference between a "gut feeling," a deep hunch, and a sour feeling in your stomach generated from nervousness, shame, sorrow, etc — one acts as a signal, the other a reaction, though they're physically located in the same place.

-The Second Judge (I feel the need to make it a proper noun now) isn't necessarily better than the first one, it is simply the voice of something in you that doesn't quite agree with your body's reaction or what your brain is first mind is suggesting...
+The Second Judge isn't better than the first one, it is simply the voice of something in you that disagrees, even somewhat, with your body's reaction or with what your first mind suggested...

-Journaling, specifically "This That journaling" about the sensations and subtle differences between feelings, has grown my ability to distinguish between the first and 2nd Judge.
-I also have an intuition journal where I journal when I feel the most clarity.
-(That journal is particularly helpful for calming me down.)
-When I'm disconnected from my more clear and unburdened state.
+I also have an intuition journal where I journal when I hold the most clarity.
+That journal is particularly useful for calming me when I'm disconnected from my clarity.